Hitting the blinking target under stochastic resetting: Results

 \subsubsection{Application to the case of Brownian Motion}

 To verify the theoretical results from Secs.~\ref{sec:results-no-resetting} and~\ref{sec:results-resetting}, we applied the theory to an explicitly known setup of Brownian motion (BM) in 1D.
-Moreover, we assume that the switching rates controlling the state of the target are the same, i.e., $\alpha=\beta$ and denoted with $\gamma$.
-For the chosen process, both the propagator $p(t, x|x_0)$ and the distribution $f(t|x_0)$ of $\fpt$ are well known; see, e.g.,~\cite[Eq.
+Moreover, we assume that the switching rates controlling the state of the target are the same, i.e., $\alpha=\beta$ and denoted with $\gamma$, i.e., $\gamma=\alpha=\beta$.
+For the chosen process, both the propagator $p(t, x|x_0)$ and the distribution $f(t|x_0)$ of $\fpt$ are well known; see, e.g.,~Ref~\onlinecite[Eq.
 2.0.2]{borodin2002handbook}

 and